 The University of Maryland (UMD) is a publicly funded land grant institution and the flagship of the University System of Maryland.
 The university's mission statement expresses a commitment to achieving excellence as the state's primary center for research and graduate education and the institution of choice for undergraduate students of exceptional ability and promise.
 Consistent with this mission, UMD counts the diversity of its students among its greatest strengths and as an integral component of the educational process and a contributing factor to the academic excellence of the institution.

-The undergraduate admission process, which reflects the University's educational mission, seeks to identify those applicants, who as individuals and as a group, will enrich and benefit from the campus learning environment, and thus benefit the entire student body.
+The undergraduate admission process, which reflects the university's educational mission, seeks to identify those applicants, who as individuals and as a group, will enrich and benefit from the campus learning environment, and thus benefit the entire student body.
 The process is structured to build entering classes of students whose varied backgrounds and experiences provide substantial evidence of their potential to:

-- Meet the University's requirements for academic success.
+- meet UMD's requirements for academic success,

-- Contribute to the intellectual, cultural, social and political life of the University, state, and nation.
+- contribute to the intellectual, cultural, social and political life of the university, state and nation.

-- Persistence, and commitment to educational excellence, as evidenced by demonstrated success in facing adversity and overcoming obstacles.
+- persistence and commitment to educational excellence, as evidenced by demonstrated success in facing adversity and overcoming obstacles.

 The undergraduate application is available online through the Common App as well as MyCoalition, an application platform provided by the Coalition for College.
 The application and all required documents must be submitted in order for an admission decision to be rendered.
 To learn more about how to submit application documents, please visit www.admissions.umd.edu/apply.